Description and Biology

 Residential Recommendations

 There is no control recommended for redheaded ash borer larvae already inside living trees.
 Permethrin or another pyrethroid can be used to prevent further infestation by this pest if an infested tree is still sufficiently alive to try to save.
-Not much more that can be done other than pruning out dead and dying branches, mulch, water during dry spells, and perhaps fertilizing and liming ACCORDING TO A SOIL TEST.
-Fertilizer should not be applied without guidance as too much nitrogen can make trees even more attractive to borers.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
+Not much more that can be done other than prune out dead and dying branches, mulch, water during dry spells, and perhaps fertilize and lime ACCORDING TO A SOIL TEST.
+Fertilizer should not be applied without guidance because too much nitrogen can make trees even more attractive to borers.
 For example, redheaded ash borers are sometimes pests in young nursery stock where the saplings receive plenty of water and nitrogen.

 References